 Trekking Poles: Do They Work?

 It wasn’t very long ago that anyone seen hiking with two aluminium trekking poles would get asked where they were going skiing.
 Times have definitely changed for the better.
 These days trekking poles are standard items in any outdoor retailer.
-But, do they work?
+But do they work?

 A few years ago I injured my knee.
 While packing for my next multi-day hike, I dug out an old pair of trekking poles I received as a gift.
 I didn’t want to hurt my knee again, so I thought I would give them a try.
-At first they irritated me as I got used to my arms not being in-sync with my legs.
+At first they irritated me as I got used to my arms not being in sync with my legs.
 However, once it clicked, everything felt easier.
 My pack felt lighter and my legs didn’t work as hard.
 Not sure whether or not this was all in my head, I tried to find some information about the scientific efficacy of trekking poles.

 In 2007, researchers looked at the effects of hiking downhill using trekking poles while carrying external loads.
 They found that the use of poles helped reduce loading on the joints of the lower extremities.